 In addition, the vision behind the bionutrient meter is not just a tool for the end consumer, but also to provide real-time guidance to the farmer in the field who wants to grow the most nutrient dense crops.
 As we collect data and perform the meta-analysis, this capacity will be baked into subsequent iterations of the tool and app.
 This coming year, we hope to add the functionality to measure chlorophyll in plant leaves and relative soil carbon assessments as well.

 That’s a good question, and while we have some answers for you, much of what we can do with it is actually still unknown.
-We cannot provide nutritional estimates using the tool today - that requires a lot of data we are still gathering and from which we are building the necessary algorthms.
+We cannot yet provide nutritional estimates using the tool today - that requires a lot of data we are still gathering and from which we are building the necessary algorthms.
 But we can better understand variation in the spectra so we can calibrate these and future tools faster and cheaper.
 If that doesn’t excite you, then maybe you should wait a year or so to buy one when we have a “consumer-ready” device.
 But if you ARE excited to explore with us, then we would propose the following short list of experiments to start off with:

 - How much spectral variation is there in foods from different sources?

 - How does that spectral variation relate to variety, soil type, fertility program, epigenetics, microbiome, climatic conditions, age, post harvest conditions, time of year, etc?

-These are the basic questions we are focused on answering, and where we hope to start with those of you who purchase this first generation version.
+These are the basic questions we are focused on answering, and where we hope to start with those who received this first generation version.

 Got other ideas?
 Great!
 The possibilities are wide open.
 We've set up forums for the community to discuss their thoughts, discoveries, challenges, and insights.